 Since thyroid hormones regulate many key functions of the body, levels in the blood do not always reflect what is going on in the tissues.
 Many scientific studies have shown TSH to be an unreliable indicator of thyroid function.
 The actual thyroid status at the cellular level is indicated basal metabolic rate (BMR), which can better help assess thyroid.
 Among other methods, one of the simple and reliable ways is to check your basal body temperature.

-At Angel Longevity Medical Center all of these tests are part of your initial thyroid evaluation.
+At Angel Longevity Medical Center all of these tests are part of your initial thyroid evaluation and are performed by arguably the best thyroid doctor in Los Angeles.

 We put all these indicators together to get a good view of your actual thyroid status and formulate a personalized treatment plan for You.